 There is no reasonable alternative.
 In any such compromise between truth and untruth, it is truth that loses and untruth that wins.
 In a heavily politicized field, one often sees this bizarre notion of fairness being used to promote an agenda while masquerading as healthy skepticism.
 To pick two examples...
 I'll be pretty critical of astrology, because the weight of evidence is crushingly obvious.
 And if 35% of the classroom believes in astrology (like the U.S. at large), I hope that an uncompromising look will help educate those 35%.
 I am doing you no favors to coddle you otherwise.
 I'll go further - to coddle you otherwise shows cowardice on the part of the teacher - it is NOT an inspiring sight.
 Again, align yourself with the Evidential Truth, and not with idea X. Second example: on global warming, the weight of evidence is overwhelmingly that it is occurring (i.e. is not random "natural variation"), and that the dominant (indeed, only evidence-based) cause is human activities - primarily the burning of fossil fuels (see your climate resource site).
 The fossil fuel industry and their political allies are waging a strategic, well-funded campaign of disinformation which has weakened the American conviction on human-caused global warming.
 It's not fair-minded to be 50/50 on where the strong weight of evidence points.
 It's extremely dangerous to your future and everyone else's.

-I have seen many students in my three decades at Cabrillo who are belligerently, dogmatically attached to ideas which may have some psychological appeal but which are strongly disfavored by the weight of evidence.
-I'm still searching for a way to consistently get through to these students... to get through to them that they do not need to attach their self-worth and self-concept to an idea that somewhere inside them they probably know is wrong (like for example astrology, or some other pseudo-science).
+I have seen occassional students in my three decades at Cabrillo who are belligerently, dogmatically attached to ideas which may have some psychological appeal but which are strongly disfavored by the weight of evidence.
+I'm still searching for the best way to consistently get through to these students... to get through to them that they do not need to attach their self-worth and self-concept to an idea that somewhere inside them they probably know is wrong (like for example astrology, or some other pseudo-science).
 But to instead attach their self-concept and self-worth to the sincere desire to know the actual Truth.
 The problem is, it can feel frightening at first, to commit to "I just want to know the Truth" before actually letting go and seeing that Truth.
-The fear is - what if I discover my belief system is shown to be wrong?
+The fear is - what if I discover my belief system to be wrong?
 What will my friends think?
 What will society think?
 What if I'm left alone?
 And similar.
 I recently had a vivid personal experience with this issue.
 For many years of my adult life, I had been a registered Libertarian, and my philosophical sympathy with the libertarian paradigm dates back to age 14.
 In the course of assembling my website on The Science and Politics of Global Warming , I discovered that the the most prestigious of Libertarian think tanks - the Cato Institute - has its major financial support from Big Oil and leadership from the disgraced Heartland Institute (whose founder sits on their Board of Directors) and has compromised its integrity by supporting agenda-driven attacks against good climate science, and promoted junk science in its place.
 It got me thinking about some basic tenets of Libertarianism and human good, and their refusal to confront the inherent contradiction between eternal economic growth and a finite planet.
 The result - I registered as an Independent, and have been eager to find more time to ponder what a valid and consistent political/economic philosophy would be - the evidence says that such a philosophy has not yet been discovered or if it has, not put to use in the real world.
-In fact, I'm astounded at the brilliance that so many members of our species have shown, in science and art, and the absolute cesspool of stupid and/or corrupt people whom we have consistently allowed to assume power over us in politics, and in business as well, in ALL countries throughout history.
+In fact, I'm astounded at the brilliance that so many members of our species have shown, in science and art, and yet the absolute cesspool of stupid and/or corrupt people whom we have consistently allowed to assume power over us in politics, and in business as well, in ALL countries throughout history.
 Astounded.
 I think if the Aliens ever arrive at Earth and try to understand our species, this will be the single most baffling puzzle for them to unravel.
-We have invented an institution - science - dedicated to pursuit of Truth above all else, yet society at large ignores or denies its discoveries except if it can be used to satisfy baser desires (status, bling, military power, etc).
+We have invented an institution - science - dedicated to pursuit of Truth above all else, yet society at large ignores or denies its discoveries except if it can be used to satisfy baser desires (status-making gizmos, bling, military power, etc).

 The interesting and gratifying thing is - admitting I was wrong about Libertarian philosophy really wasn't hard.
 Granted, I've had to experience a profound sense of betrayal at the hands of those I'd once had some respect for and who were close to me in my teaching life.
 But since I had not self-identified my very soul with any of it, but merely judgments I'd made based on available evidence and thought, it was not hard to reject it, given new knowledge.
 I got a chance to see myself in the kind of situation in which I put some of my students - to challenge firmly held attachments - and I feel more convinced than ever that dogmatic clinging is damaging to one's psyche and completely unnecessary.
 And socially, here's the rub - if you give in to the temptation to just "not make waves", you come to resent the very people who've pressured you to accept the unreality they want you to live by, and there is, in the end, no pleasure in currying their favor.
 In the end, we'll only feel rewarded by the friendship of ourselves to our deeper selves, and of those others whom we actually respect.
 The others, just don't matter.